Barnhart, Texas: Education

-The Irion County Independent School District serves the students living in the area.
+All of the county is in the Irion County Independent School District.

+All of Irion County is in the service area of Howard County Junior College District.

 Climate

 According to the Köppen Climate Classification system, Barnhart has a semi-arid climate, abbreviated "BSk" on climate maps.

 In 2013, Barnhart experienced a drought which was exacerbated by the copious consumption of groundwater used in the hydraulic fracking process of petroleum extraction.